MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 * Various Costs to Consider: Service provider costs

 ### Services Access
-* Whebn connecting via ExpressRoute all services in the geo-political boundary can be accessed via the connection
+* When connecting via ExpressRoute all services in the geo-political boundary can be accessed via the connection
 * With ExpressRoute premium all services throughout the world can be accessed by the connection
 * Single ExpressRoute can be connected to multiple virtual networks which then allow them to communicate
 * ExpressRoute and S2S VPN can co-locate with S2S a fallback